Deva00912/CP3252-DMS/README.md

-# Todo App - Backend Service
+# SimpleNotes - Backend Service

 A robust backend for a Todo application featuring authentication, authorization, and reliable API services.
 Built with Node.js and Express.